 It’s key to not use too much cleaner as this leaves behind sticky residue that makes the problem worse.

 While all of these pet stain removal solutions above may work in the short term, it’s important to remember that these will only remove surface level stains.

 When pet urine soaks deep into your carpet fibers, it leaves behind potent odor crystals deep beneath.
-These will continue releasing odors and bacteria into your home unless eliminated with a professional stain removal treatment.
+These will continue releasing odors into your home unless eliminated with a professional stain removal treatment.

 It’s important to keep up with spot treatments and maintaining surface stains but remember to schedule a professional pet stain removal treatment at least twice each year.